-Introduced by Ollivier D’Angers in 1827, the term “syringomyelia” epitomizes cystic cavitations of the spinal cord.
-However, not every cystic formation of the spinal cord should be addressed as a syrinx.
-Syringomyelia describes a progressive accumulation of fluid inside the spinal cord.
+The term “syringomyelia” was introduced by Ollivier d’Angers in 1827 to describe cystic cavitations of the spinal cord.
+However, not every cystic formation of the spinal cord should be described as a syrinx.
+Syringomyelia is a progressive accumulation of fluid inside the spinal cord.
 This fluid may be localized inside the parenchyma or the central canal.
-Few other seemingly synonymous distinct terms need clarification:

-Hydromyelia – a syrinx confined to the central canal
+- Hydromyelia: syrinx that is confined to the central canal

-Syringobulbia – signifies presence of syrinx in the brainstem
+- Syringobulbia: the presence of syrinx in the brainstem

-- Almost any pathology in the spinal canal or the cranio-cervical junction can potentially lead to syrinx.
+- Almost any pathology in the spinal canal or the craniocervical junction can potentially lead to the syrinx.

-Among the many theories proposed to explain syringomyelia, few prominent ones are as follows:
+Among the many theories proposed to explain syringomyelia, a few prominent ones are as follows: